JustinDFuller/medium-stories/content/javascript-apis-battery.md

 Feel free to check out some of my past posts: [Console API](https://hackernoon.com/javascript-apis-console-23ebce270419#.w6dps5pi1), [Video API](https://medium.com/@justindanielfuller/javascript-apis-video-api-db803f9fd1b7#.7vgvrfhrj).

+---

 Hi, I’m Justin Fuller.
 I’m so glad you read my post!
 I need to let you know that everything I’ve written here is my own opinion and is not intended to represent my employer in *any* way.
-All code samples are my own, and are completely unrelated to Bank Of America’s code.
+All code samples are my own and are completely unrelated to my employer's code.

-I’d also love to hear from you, please feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/justin-fuller-8726b2b1/), [Github](https://github.com/justindfuller), or [Medium](https://medium.com/@justindanielfuller).
+I’d also love to hear from you, please feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/justin-fuller-8726b2b1/), [Github](https://github.com/justindfuller), or [Twitter](https://twitter.com/justin_d_fuller).
 Thanks again for reading!
-> [Hacker Noon](http://bit.ly/Hackernoon) is how hackers start their afternoons.
-We’re a part of the [@AMI](http://bit.ly/atAMIatAMI)family.
-We are now [accepting submissions](http://bit.ly/hackernoonsubmission) and happy to [discuss advertising &sponsorship](mailto:partners@amipublications.com) opportunities.
-> To learn more, [read our about page](https://goo.gl/4ofytp), [like/message us on Facebook](http://bit.ly/HackernoonFB), or simply, [tweet/DM @HackerNoon.](https://goo.gl/k7XYbx)
-> If you enjoyed this story, we recommend reading our [latest tech stories](http://bit.ly/hackernoonlatestt) and [trending tech stories](https://hackernoon.com/trending).
-Until next time, don’t take the realities of the world for granted!